 Significant trauma and/or neglect in early childhood

-Inconsistent engagement by primary caregiver (due to medical conditions, challenging life circumstances, and/or peripartum mental health needs)
+Inconsistent engagement by primary caregiver (due to medical conditions, challenging life circumstances, and/or perinatal mental health needs)

 Variety of caregivers with no primary attachment figure